-Having recently established both the Helimed 1 Air Ambulance Victoria helicopter base and the Department of Environment, Land, Water and Planning (DELWP) fire base, significant expansion of these facilities is not envisaged in the short- to medium-term.
+Having recently established both the Helimed 1 Air Ambulance Victoria helicopter base and the DELWP fire base, significant expansion of these facilities is not envisaged in the short- to medium-term.
 In the longer term, however, there may be a requirement for additional facilities associated with emergency services activity by these operators and their contractors, or by other emergency service providers.